 Did you know sales reps spend up to 15% of their time on administrative tasks when they could be actively selling?
 So, one question remains: how can you make those administrative tasks easier to complete?
 The answer: a document library.

-With a streamlined document management system, you can keep your assets organized, accessible, and ready for collaboration — giving you and your team time back for selling.
+With a document management system, you can keep your assets organized, accessible, and ready for collaboration — giving you and your team time back for selling.

 What is a document library?

 A document library is a central, secure online location where you and your team members can access shared assets across multiple devices.

 A defined document management system makes it easier to share files with your colleagues and prospects, bringing you closer to the sale.
 For instance, you may need to send prospects pertinent information or respond to emails with the correct files.

 By integrating your document management system with your CRM, you can draft, send, and store all of your assets in one place, making it easier to stay organized throughout the sales process.